Dhanush12212/Blogify/README.md

 5. Start Backend Server:

-   - Start the backend server using the command: `cd backend` and then `npm app.js`.
+   - Start the backend server using the command: `cd backend` and then `npm start`.

 6. Start Frontend:

-   - Finally, initiate the frontend with the command: `cd frontend` and then `npm run dev`.
+   - Finally, initiate the frontend with the command: `cd frontend` and then `npm start`.

-7. Open `http://localhost:3000` with your browser to see the app
+7. Open `http://localhost:5173` with your browser to see the app